kevinmeredith/http4s-book/ch3/ch3.md

       // This service handles POST /messages
       case req @ POST -> Root / "messages"  =>
         for {
           // This API requires authorization.
-As a result, let's get the 'x-secret- header
+As a result, let's
+          // get the 'x-secret- header and verify that
-          // and verify that the header's value matches the real secret's value. header <- getSecretHeader(req.headers)
+          // the header's value matches the real secret's value. header <- getSecretHeader(req.headers)
           _ <- {
             if (secret.value === header.value) Sync[F].unit
             else Sync[F].raiseError(ApiError.IncorrectSecretHeaderValue)
           }
           // Invoke the org.http4s.Media#as method:
-          // > final def as[A](implicit F: MonadThrow[F], decoder: EntityDecoder[F, A]): F[A]
+          // > final def as[A](
+          //    implicit F: MonadThrow[F],
+          //    decoder: EntityDecoder[F, A]
+          //   ): F[A]
           // Note that org.http4s.Request extends Media
           createMessageRequest <- req.as[CreateMessageRequest]
             .adaptError {
-              // adaptError is an extension methon on MonadErrorOps.
-It will map, in this case,
+              // adaptError is an extension method on MonadErrorOps.
-              // a Throwable => Throwable.
+              // It will map, in this case, a Throwable => Throwable.
-              // > def adaptError(pf: PartialFunction[E, E])(implicit F: MonadError[F, E]): F[A]
+              // > def adaptError(pf: PartialFunction[E, E])(
+              //    implicit F: MonadError[F, E]
-              // ApiError.InvalidCreateMessageRequestPayload(e)
+              //  ): F[A]
-              // In this case, any failure to read the Request as a CreateMessageRequest
+              // In this case, any other failure will be mapped
-              // will have an error mapped to ApiError.InvalidCreateMessageRequestPayload(e). case e => ApiError.InvalidCreateMessageRequestPayload(e)
+              // to ApiError.InvalidCreateMessageRequestPayload(e).
+              case e => ApiError.InvalidCreateMessageRequestPayload(e)
             }
-          // Since Instant.now(Clock.systemUTC()) is not referentially transparent, it must be
+          // Since Instant.now(Clock.systemUTC()) is not referentially
+          // transparent, it must be
           // wrapped in Sync[F]#delay.
           // Its signature is:
           // > def delay[A](thunk: => A): F[A]
-          // The A input is evaluated in a by-name manner, i.e. it's not evaluated
+          // The A input is evaluated in a by-name manner, i.e.
-          // until it's accessed.
-          now <- Sync[F].delay(Instant.now(Clock.systemUTC()))
+          // it's not evaluated until it's accessed. now <- Sync[F].delay(Instant.now(Clock.systemUTC()))
           // Construct a Messages.Message
           msg = Messages.Message(createMessageRequest.content, now)